Introduction

 ARP/Ping

-ARP/Ping was a method for setting the Axis device IP address using e.g. AXIS IP Utility.
-The functionality was removed in AXIS OS 7.10 and it is recommended to disable the feature in Axis devices running lower AXIS OS versions.
+ARP/Ping was a method for setting the Axis device’s IP address using tools like AXIS IP Utility.
+The functionality was removed from AXIS OS 7.10 and is not available in later versions.
+We recommend that you disable the feature in Axis devices with AXIS OS 7.10 and earlier versions.

 AXIS OS version | Web interface configuration path |